Chenzo/sherpa-sot/THINGSTODO.md

         - Vault
 - Sitting/Sleeping
     - 13 different places
+- Form an Alliance with another crew
+    - Raise a alliance member
 - Keg a shark
 - Cannon Rowboat a Kraken or Meg
 - Cannon Rowboat another player's ship
+- Fish